zcattacz/alasql_wiki/Quirky.md

 ### Escaping characters

 alasql parses queries as JavaScript strings before parsing them as SQL.
-Because of this, you need to double escape special characters such as double quotes using two backslahes instead of one.
+Because of this, you need to double escape special characters such as double quotes using two backslashes instead of one.
 For example:

     alasql('SELECT "You should \\"double escape\\" double quotes"')